• Skip to primary navigation

 The program’s intent is to support the early career development of translational researchers from a variety of disciplines engaged in all types of translational research.

-TRI defines translational science as that which transforms scientific discoveries arising from laboratory, clinical, or population studies into clinical applications to reduce disease incidence, morbidity, and mortality.
+TRI defines translational research as that which transforms scientific discoveries arising from laboratory, clinical, or population studies into clinical applications to reduce disease incidence, morbidity, and mortality.
 TRI conceptualizes translational research as occurring on a bi-directional continuum of T1 through T4 research that addresses human health questions and creates human health interventions.
+Recently, NCATS introduced translational science principles that underlie translational research.
+Applicants should be prepared to describe the translational science principles in their own project/research approaches.
+You can learn more here.

 How is the Program funded?